Rohitkk432/Itadakimasu/README.md

 3. After that one will be introduced to restaurants menu divided by category which can be choosed from left tab.<br />
 4. After choosing category dishes are seperated under subcategories.<br />
 5. One can choose dish that they want to order by tapping on "+" and choosing customizations and adding it to cart.<br />
+6. Your orders list will be visible on right side tab in Desktop view.<br />
+7. And after choosing all dishes one desired they can click on checkout button in right tab or go to checkout tab using nav bar.<br />
+8. And place the order then you will be redirected to delivery page.<br />
 ------Further steps not implemented yet------<br />
-6. Your orders list will be visible on right side tab in Desktop view.<br />
-7. And after choosing all dishes one desired he can click on checkout button in right tab or go to orders tab using nav bar.<br />
-8. And place the order (order would be accepted, cooked,  dispatched and delivered by specific time hardcoded as dummy delivery).<br />
+8. Delivery page will show time for cooking, dispatch and delivery.<br />

 ## Current Implementations
 1. Login using Google Integrated Login.
 2. Searching restaurants and navigating to dishes.
 3. Choosing customizations and adding to cart.
+4. Showing orders in a tab on the right side.
+5. Confirming order on checkout page.

 ## Pending Implementations
-1. Showing orders in a tab on the right side.
-2. Confirming order on orders page and delivery.
+1. Delivery page.
-3. Mobile view.
+2. Mobile view.

 ## Future Implementations
 1. Widening search to dishes rather than just restaurants , and upon clicking it directly navigating to that dish in its restaurant page.